liang9-d/API/README.md

   - Visualizes all milk tea shop locations in San Gabriel
   - Color-coded by price tier
   - Movable and zoomable for geographic exploration

+## Key Insights

+- Log-scaled review counts provide a more balanced comparison between popular and less-reviewed shops
+- Higher-priced shops do not always correspond to higher ratings
+- Most milk tea shops fall within the low to medium price tiers
+- Geographic clustering highlights popular commercial areas in San Gabriel